 You can restart the phone from the IP phone UI or through the Mitel Web UI.
-See "Restarting Your Phone Using the IP Phone UI"on page 92 and "Restarting Your Phone Using the Mitel Web UI"on page 94 for more information.
+See "Restarting Your Phone Using the IP Phone UI" and "Restarting Your Phone Using the Mitel Web UI" for more information.

 How do I lock my phone?